sibisai/471project/README.md

 2. Open multiple terminals and run `python client.py` in each
 3. Start uploads/downloads from each client

 **Note:** Transfers with small files complete instantly.
-To see multiple active connections and progress bars in action, temporarily add delays to `server.py`:
+To see multiple active connections and progress indicators in action, temporarily add delays to `server.py`:

 ```python
 # Add after line 64 (inside upload loop):